Romeoville, Illinois

 Romeoville is a village in Will County, Illinois, United States.
-The village is located 26 mi southwest of Chicago on the Des Plaines River.
+The village is located 26 mi southwest of Chicago on the Gateway Wetlands, directly west of the Des Plaines River and Historic U.S. Route 66 (now IL-53).
 Per the 2020 census, the population was 39,863.
-It is located in the southwest suburban area of Chicago near Interstate 55 and Interstate 355.
+Once a small river port, Romeoville experienced rapid growth in the 1990s and 2000s.
+It is located between Bolingbrook and Joliet near Interstate 55 and Interstate 355.